School Handbook

 - If a student plans to ride a bus other than their assigned bus, or get off at a stop other than their assigned stop, they must have a written note from a parent/guardian.
 This note must also be signed by the school office.

-- Students should arrive at their assigned bus stop five minutes before the scheduled time.
+- Be on time for the bus.
+Students should arrive at their assigned bus stop five minutes before the scheduled time.

-- Uses proper language at an appropriate level.
+- Uses proper language at an appropriate voice level.

-- Uses feet, hands and objects safely and appropriately.
+- Keep feet, hands and belongings to self and use them safely and appropriately.

-- Stays in the same seat until ready to get off the bus.
+- Stays in the same seat until you arrive at your stop.

 Arrival